Neural Q-learning for solving PDEs: Numerical experiments

 For $0\leq r \leq 1$, we also consider the maximum relative error, defined as

 The left plot of Figure \ref{f6} implies that this error remains small for all $0 \leq r \leq 1$.
-We plot a scatter plot for $\{Q_T^N(w_i)\}$ in the right plot in Figure \ref{f6} and compare with the exact solution $u$.
-The approximate solution closely matches the exact solution.
+Again, DGM solution admits slightly larger relative error.
+Meanwhile, as DGM solution is trained with exact gradients which are computationally more expensive, consequently, it takes 5 times longer to train.
+Both DGM and Q-PDE solutions reach high accuracy.
+We plot a scatter plot for $\{Q_\tau^N(w_i)\}$ in the right side in Figure \ref{f6} and compare with the exact solution $u$.
+The approximate solutions closely matches the exact solution.